 South Korea’s Hydrogen Strategy and Industrial Perspectives Edito Energie, March 2020

-In June 2018, the Ministry of Trade Industry and Energy (MOTIE) announced a 2.6 trillion KRW (about 22 billion USD) budget for the establishment of a public-private H2 vehicle industry ecosystem by 2022.
+In June 2018, the Ministry of Trade Industry and Energy (MOTIE) announced a 2.6 trillion South Korean Won (KRW) (about 22 billion United States dollars - USD) budget for the establishment of a public-private H2 vehicle industry ecosystem by 2022.
 In 2019, the government released the “Hydrogen Economy Roadmap of Korea” and the “National Roadmap of Hydrogen Technology Development”, setting long term targets through 2040.
 In January 2020, the National Assembly of Korea passed the “Hydrogen Law (Hydrogen Economy Promotion and Hydrogen Safety Management Law)”, laying the legal basis for government’s support to H2 and safety standards for facilities.

 Focus on scaling up demand in the transport and electricity segments